gitter-badger/tinysystemd/README.md

 ###Why?

-Because fuck you, that's why.

-###Seriously, why?

-Because I don't need all of these wonders provided by `systemd` project.
+Because I fed up with all of these wonders provided by the `systemd` project.
 I only want to use service manager from it.

-I also turned off binary logging.
+There are some additional services provided by `tinysystemd`:

++ *networking.service* - replacement for */etc/init.d/networking* script from *ifupdown* package.
+Although systemd provides SysV compatibility layer, */etc/init.d/networking* does not work properly, so I've decided to make a "native" service unit for setting up the network.
++ *network-fuckup.service* - brings up network in the rescue mode.
++ *ssh-fuckup.service* - brings up ssh in the rescue mode.
+Starts after *network-fuckup.service*.
+Doesn't start if *openssh-server* is not installed.

 ###What about uselessd?